dotnet/csharplang/proposals/csharp-10.0/parameterless-struct-constructors.md

 The parameterless constructor is synthesized even if all initializer values are zeros.

 ### Modifiers
-A parameterless instance constructor may be less accessible than the struct.
+A parameterless instance constructor may be less accessible than the containing struct.

-A parameterless instance constructor may be declared `extern`.
+This has consequences for certain scenarios detailed later.

+The same set of modifiers can be used for parameterless constructors as other constructors: `static`, `extern`, and `unsafe`.

 ### Executing field initializers
 Execution of struct instance field initializers matches execution of [class field initializers](https://github.com/dotnet/csharplang/blob/master/spec/classes.md#instance-variable-initializers):